× FreshBooks App Logo

 What type of LLC pays the least taxes?

-The way to pay the least amount of tax as a business owner will depend on a number of factors, such as the revenue generated, the number of partners, and your own personal income outside of the business.
-Using these different metrics, one can be the business entity that will result in the best tax outcomes for your business.
+The way to pay the least amount of tax as a business owner will depend on many factors, like the revenue generated, the number of partners, and your income outside of the business.

 RELATED ARTICLES